Have you ever had a co-worker who can’t seem to stop complaining? It can be frustrating, especially if the complaining gets in the way of your work.

 How to deal with a very negative co-worker?

 The first step is assessing your personality and seeing if you are more likely to react positively or negatively to complaints.
-If you are more likely to respond positively, then try to be understanding and forgiving when someone complains.
+If you are more likely to respond positively, try understanding and forgiving when someone complains.
 However, if you tend to react negatively, it may be best to distance yourself from the negative person.

 How can I manage negative behavior from my co-workers?